junxit/us-congress-bills-109/metadata.md

 - 2005-05-23 — Introduced in Senate
 - 2005-05-23 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S5780-5781)
 - 2005-05-23 — Sponsor introductory remarks on measure.
 (CR S5780)
+- 2005-09-22 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+109-213.
+- 2005-11-16 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2005-12-08 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici under authority of the order of the Senate of 11/18/2005 without amendment.
+With written report No. 109-193.
+- 2005-12-08 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici under authority of the order of the Senate of 11/18/2005 without amendment.
+With written report No. 109-193.
+- 2005-12-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 311.